Ziang-Lu/Design-Patterns/4-Behavioral Patterns/3-State Pattern/State Pattern.md

 ## Benefits

 * <u>Makes a class independent of how state-specific behaviors are implemented</u>
-* Cleaner way for an object to <u>change its behavior at runtime without resorting to large monolithic conditional statements</u>, and thus improve maintainability   *(非常类似于Strategy Pattern)*
+* Cleaner way for an object to <u>change its behavior at runtime without resorting to large monolithic conditional statements</u>, and thus improve maintainability

 ## Drawbacks